-Rust-Oleum Gathers DIY-lovers to Test Products & Improve Marketing
+Rust-Oleum Gathers DIY-lovers to Test Products, Gather Insights, and Engage Customers

 An iconic American maker of paints and sprays, Rust-Oleum has been focussed on providing its customers with innovative products since 1921.
 In 2015, with over a billion dollars in annual revenue and hundreds of products on the market, Rust-Oleum was in a position that many legacy brands dream to be in.